crossterm-rs/crossterm/README.md

 ```

 ### Terminal
-This module provides the functionalities to work with the terminal in general.
+This module enables you to work with the terminal in general.

 Good documentation could be found on the following places: [docs](https://docs.rs/crossterm_terminal/), [examples](https://github.com/TimonPost/crossterm/tree/master/examples/terminal.rs).